 Are these water-proofers safe on leather?

 These waterproofing products are safe to use on leather items.
 They are normally applied to clothing that are a combination of leather and fabric, because leather is more effectively waterproofed by applying waxes and creams.
+If you have a high-end leather or suede garment or shoe, you may want to test a bit before you go all-in.
+But if the primary purpose is to waterproof something, go for it!

 Can I use the Spray to Waterproof a Tent?

 Generally, yes.
 You may want to use the Kiwi spray (above), because they tent to dry with no scent or odor.
 We have found it works particularly well on tents.
 Just be sure to following the instructions on the can.
 The two parts of a tent that really need to be waterproof are usually the floor and the rain fly.
+It it also not a bad idea to reapply every year or so.
+A wet tent is no fun!

 How many uses can you get out of a can?

+It depends on the product.
 The products come in different size cans so each product will coat a different amount of fabric.
 The number of applications will also be affected by how thickly you spray the product onto the fabric, and the type of fabric that the product is sprayed on.
 Some fabrics need a small amount of spray to restore their waterproof abilities while other fabrics will soak up larger amounts of product before they reach maximum waterproofing abilities.

 How long should the waterproofing last?